River John, Nova Scotia: Newspaper

 The Pioneer community newspaper began publishing in 1877 on every Thursday in River John, with a subscription rate of 50 cents for the year.
 The Pioneer contained business ads that were prominent during the shipbuilding days, carriage building, local events such as kitchen parties, fancy goods and patient mediation ads since the paper was edited and published by J. D. Gauld who was the owner of the drug store.

 With the decline of shipbuilding which resulted in loss of many businesses in the late 1880s, the Pioneer ran its last issue.
 Here are examples of inserts within the original newspaper: In the February 27th issue, 1879, notes “Mrs Bates, better know here as Miss Anne Swan, the Nova Scotia Giantess, has presented Mr Bates with a child.
 30 inches in length, 16 inches across the chest and 22 pounds in weight.”

-In July 2014, The Pioneer was resurrected again after near 130 years with monthly publishing's on paper and online.
-It is now published by the River John Community Action Society as a not-for-profit community-owned paper and contains upcoming events, community news, crossword puzzle, letters to the editor and more.
-The advertisements in the paper pay for the residences in the B0K1N0 district, but outside of that is a $25 yearly fee. www.riverjohn.ca is The Pioneer website.
+In July 2014, The Pioneer was resurrected again after near 130 years.
+It is now published three times a year by the River John Community Action Society as a not-for-profit community-owned paper and distributed freely throughout the B0K 1N0 postal area.